rumca-js/RSS-Link-Database-2022/2022/09/2022-09-16/https.moxie.foxnews.comgoogle-publisherlatest.xml_entries.md

-# Source Fox News, Source URL:https://moxie.foxnews.com/google-publisher/latest.xml
+# Source Fox News, Source URL:https://moxie.foxnews.com/google-publisher/latest.xml, Source language: en-US

 ## Reporter on MSNBC says migrants 'not angry at DeSantis,' but are thanking him for Martha's Vineyard flight
  - [https://www.foxnews.com/media/reporter-msnbc-immigrants-not-angry-desantis-thanking-marthas-vineyard-flight](https://www.foxnews.com/media/reporter-msnbc-immigrants-not-angry-desantis-thanking-marthas-vineyard-flight)
  - RSS feed: https://moxie.foxnews.com/google-publisher/latest.xml
  - date published: 2022-09-16 23:57:28+00:00
- - tags: None

 A reporter for Telemundo spoke to migrants, some of whom told her they are thankful to have been sent to Martha's Vineyard, Massachusetts by Ron DeSantis.